WalletScrutiny/WalletScrutinyCom/_android/com.quantfury.md

 > Сommission-free trading and investing at real-time spot prices of global and crypto exchanges.

-Initially, it may appear like Quantfury is an exchange.
-But upon closer inspection of its Terms and Conditions, we discovered that it utilizes a third party provider: Coinpayments.
-Cognizance should also be given to the fact that it is described as a "brokerage" service, albeit with features that make it appear like it were an online exchange.

-Here are more details:
+Quantfury is an exchange that allows users to trade cryptocurrencies and leverage real stock market assets like Tesla or Uber.
+It utilizes a third party provider: Coinpayments.

 The platform provides services for: Crypto, Stocks, Futures, ETFs.